Make an Omelette with Breaking Eggs: Zero-Shot Learning for Novel Attribute Synthesis: ZSLA: Proposed Method

 \new{ The overall objective to train the feature extractor $f$ and the seen attribute detectors $M^s$ is illustrated in the left portion of Figure~\ref{Fig.train_process} and summarized as: $\mathcal{L}_{bce}+\lambda\mathcal{L}_{umc}$, where the hyperparameter $\lambda$ controls the balance between losses and is set to $0.2$ in our experiments.}

-Moreover, we are aware that in CUB dataset the additional annotations of indicating the ground-truth locations for the attributes which an image $x$ has are also available (e.g. we know where the attribute ``brown wing'' appears on an image of ``gadwall'').
-Hence, in addition to max-pooling the response map $\mathcal{R}^s(x)$ to obtain the image-wise response $r^s(x)$ for attributes, we experiment another way to obtain $r^s(x)$: (1) If $\phi^s_k(x)$ is true, the $k$-th element in $r^s(x)$, i.e. $r^s_k(x)$, is assigned by $\mathcal{R}^s(x)[i,j]$ where the centre of the ground-truth location for the $k$-th attribute in $\mathbf{A}^s$ is located on the patch related to the position $(i, j)$ of $\mathcal{R}^s$; (2) If $\phi^s_k(x)$ is false, $r^s_k(x)$ is assigned by having the average pooling over the $k$-th channel of $\mathcal{R}^s(x)$.
-We provide in supplement the analysis for the impact of using such additional annotations of attribution location on the performance of ZSLA.
+Moreover, we are aware that in CUB dataset the additional annotations indicating the ground-truth locations for the attributes which an image $x$ has are also available (e.g. we know where the attribute ``brown wing'' appears on an image of ``gadwall'').
+Hence, in addition to max-pooling the response map $\mathcal{R}^s(x)$ to obtain the image-wise response $r^s(x)$ for attributes, we experiment another way to obtain $r^s(x)$: (1) If $\phi^s_k(x)$ is true, the $k$-th element in $r^s(x)$, i.e. $r^s_k(x)$, is assigned by $\mathcal{R}^s(x)[i,j]$ where the centre of the ground-truth location for the $k$-th attribute in $\mathbf{A}^s$ is located on the patch related to the position $(i, j)$ of $\mathcal{R}^s$; (2) If $\phi^s_k(x)$ is false, $r^s_k(x)$ is assigned by having the average pooling over the $k$-th channel of $\mathcal{R}^s(x)$. \CR{Appendix \ref{appendix:ablation study} provides} the analysis for the impact of using such additional annotations of attribute location on the performance of ZSLA.